 What are trinucleotide repeats?

-DNA (deoxyribonucleic acid) is the chemical that makes up our genes.
-It contains a "code" of 3-letter words known as "codons" or "trinucleotides."
-Many genes normally contain trinucleotide sequences that can be repetitive.
-These are called "trinucleotide repeats."
+DNA is the chemical that makes up your genes.
+It contains a "code" of 3-letter words known as codons or trinucleotides.
+Many genes normally contain trinucleotide sequences that repeat.
+These are called trinucleotide repeats.
 But when the number of trinucleotide repeats increases to a larger than normal number of copies, the DNA is changed.
-The gene may not function as it should, or it may not work at all.
+The gene may not work as it should.
+Or it may not work at all.

 Researchers don't know exactly what causes a trinucleotide repeat to expand into more than the usual number of copies that should be in a gene.
-Sometimes, a person may have more than the usual number of copies but not enough to change the function of the gene.
-These people are "premutation carriers."
+Sometimes a person may have more than the usual number of copies but not enough to change the function of the gene.
+These people are premutation carriers.
 But when they pass on these extra copies to a child, the extra trinucleotide repeats cause the DNA to become unstable.
-The result is that the child has a gene that is not functioning correctly (if at all).
-The child has the "full mutation."
+The result is that the child has a gene that is not working correctly (if at all).
+The child has the full mutation.
 An example of a trinucleotide repeat disorder is fragile X syndrome.

 What is fragile X syndrome?

-Fragile X syndrome causes intellectual disability.
+Fragile X syndrome causes learning problems.
 This can range from mild to moderate to severe, in both males and females.
-However, males are typically more severely affected than females.
+But males are often more severely affected than females.
 Symptoms of fragile X syndrome in childhood are not always specific.
-They overlap with other disorders, such as autism, Prader-Willi syndrome, and attention-deficit/hyperactivity disorder (ADHD).
+They overlap with other disorders, such as autism, Prader-Willi syndrome, and attention-deficit/hyperactivity disorder.
 Symptoms may include delays in development of speech, language, and motor skills.
 Autistic-like behavior, frequent tantrums, anxiety, trouble paying attention, and hyperactivity are also commonly seen with fragile X syndrome.
 Gaze aversion, or the inability to make and hold eye contact, is very common among males and females with fragile X syndrome.

-The gene that causes fragile X syndrome, called FMR1, is located on the X chromosome.
+The gene that causes fragile X syndrome is called FMR1., It is located on the X chromosome.
 Females are usually not as severely affected as males.
-That is because females have a normal X chromosome, in addition to the X with the mutation.
+That is because females have a normal X chromosome in addition to the X with the mutation.
 The FMR1 gene normally contains 5 to 44 trinucleotide repeats.
 Premutation carriers have about 55 to 200 trinucleotide repeats.
-People with fragile X syndrome full mutation have over 200 repeats.
+People with fragile X syndrome full mutation have more than 200 repeats.